 Imagine having all the time in the world to create a scrapbook album of all your children’s childhood memories.
-I don’t even have time to come up with scrapbook ideas let alone actually create a scrapbook album or a childhood memories book or research creative ways to preserve memories of kids.
+I don’t even have time to come up with scrapbook ideas for childhood memories let alone actually create a scrapbook album or a childhood memory book or research creative ways to preserve memories of kids.

 I have a four-year-old and a six-month-old.
 They are cute and fun and hard work (let’s be honest).
 Without fail, if I leave my house with my darling boys in tow, a lovely stranger reminds me that; “it all goes too fast” and “before you know it they will be all grown up” and “make sure you enjoy every moment”.